openresty/openresty-gdb-utils/README.markdown

 Name
 ====

-GDB utilities for Nginx, ngx_lua, LuaJIT, and etc.
+openresty-gdb-utils - GDB Utilities for OpenResty (including Nginx, ngx\_lua, LuaJIT, and more)

 Table of Contents
 =================